mdc1314/OCRTOC_software_package/README.md

 However, you should **NEVER READ THE OBJECT 6D POSES DIRECTLY FROM SIMULATION IN YOUR SOLUTION**.
 Violation of the rule will result in invalid scores.

 ### Mujoco
-The OCRTOC Challenge for Mujoco user is built upon Gymnasium.
+The OCRTOC for Mujoco user is built upon Gymnasium.
 The general framework of challenge consists of two compoents, i.e. Agent and Env.
 You should build an agent `MyAgent` to interacts with ocrtoc environment.
 We provide a base class AgentBase with some variable.
 You can inherit the base class to your class MyAgent and implement your onw method in the `ocrtoc_gym/ocrtoc_agent/agent_builder.py` file.
-You can change parameters in `agent_config.yml` for testing process.
+You can change parameters in `agent_config.yml` and run this script for testing process.
-You can run this script to test your agent.
 ```bash
 # In the terminal
 Python3 run.py
 ```
-You should **ONLY READ DATA FROM OBSERVATION**.
-Violation of the rule will result in invalid scores.

 ## Evaluation